auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Credentials Manager

 The method `enableTouchAuth(withTitle:cancelTitle:fallbackTitle:)` was removed.
-Use `enableBiometrics(withTitle:cancelTitle:fallbackTitle:evaluationPolicy:)` instead.
+You should use `enableBiometrics(withTitle:cancelTitle:fallbackTitle:evaluationPolicy:)` instead.

 ### Errors